grace-notes/grace-notes/_topics/beatitudes.md

 Unlimited atonement is an expression of divine mercy,

-* 1 John 2:2, “_He is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world._”
+> 1 John 2:2, “He is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world._”

 Eternal security is an expression of divine mercy,

-* 1 John 3:1a, “_How great is the love the Father has lavished on us, that we should be called children of God!
-And that is what we are!_”
+> 1 John 3:1a, “How great is the love the Father has lavished on us, that we should be called children of God!
+And that is what we are!”

 The life and death of Jesus Christ are the ultimate testimony of the love of God.